dereuromark/cakephp-translate/docs/README.md

 By default it uses a simple Google API translation.
 This has a few limitations, however.

-You can use any other translation service by just switching out the `'engine'` config.
+You can use any [other translation service](https://www.programmableweb.com/news/63-translation-apis-bing-google-translate-and-google-ajax-language/2013/01/15) by just switching out the `'engine'` config.
 Provide a class name to an engine that extends the `Translate\Translator\EngineInterface`.

+You can provide an array if you want to leverage multiple engines at once.

+### Yandex